Texas Rangers (baseball): Radio

 In addition to the flagship stations listed above, Rangers games can be heard on affiliates throughout much of Texas, and also in parts of Oklahoma, Arkansas, Louisiana, New Mexico, and Kansas.
 Eric Nadel is the primary play-by-play announcer.
 He has called games for the club since 1979 beginning on television broadcasts, then moving exclusively to radio beginning in 1985.
 He became the primary announcer after the late Mark Holtz moved to television.
-Currently, Nadel provides play-by-play in the 1st, 2nd, 5th, 6th, 8th, and 9th innings, and color commentary for the other innings.
+Currently, Nadel provides play-by-play in the 1st, 4th, 5th, 8th, and 9th innings, and color commentary for the other innings.
 On December 11, 2013, he was awarded the 2014 Ford C. Frick Award by the National Baseball Hall of Fame and Museum for excellence in broadcasting.
-Matt Hicks now shares the broadcast booth with Nadel.
+Matt Hicks shares the broadcast booth with Nadel.
 He joined the broadcast in 2012 after Steve Busby moved from radio to television to replace Dave Barnett.
-Hicks provides play-by-play in the 3rd, 4th, and 7th innings, and color commentary for the other innings.
+Hicks provides play-by-play in the 2nd, 3rd, 6th, and 7th innings, and color commentary for the other innings.
 Jared Sandler hosts the pre-game and post-game shows, and also fills in whenever Nadel or Hicks have a day off.
+Ted Emrich fills in for Sandler when the latter calls games on television.
 For the Spanish radio affiliates, Eleno Ornelas is the play-by-play announcer, and former Rangers pitcher José Guzmán is the color analyst.